 There’s a Move from Paid Channels to Organic Options

 Research shows that nearly three-quarters of companies are cutting back on at least one digital marketing channel.
-The channels most likely to see decreased budgets and activities are display and banner advertisements and paid search.
+The channels most likely to see decreased budgets and activities are display and banner advertisements and PPC campaigns.
 This may be because targeting and analytics require a specialized skill set, something companies struggle to bring in-house.
-However, the emergence of marketing technology, or MarTech, which makes managing everything from social media platforms like Facebook, Twitter, LinkedIn, Instagram, and Youtube through Search Engine Optimization (SEO) much more straightforward, empowering brands to dominate on specific channels and giving more control over the face being presented.
+However, the emergence of marketing technology, or MarTech, makes managing everything from social media platforms like Facebook, Twitter, LinkedIn, Instagram, and Youtube through Search Engine Optimization (SEO) much more straightforward, empowering brands to dominate on specific marketing channels and giving more control over the face being presented.

 Digital Marketing Spend is Being Allocated Based Upon Customer Needs

 Rather than trying to grow into new products or tap into new markets with their digital marketing plans, CMOs say they’re dedicated to enhancing market penetration and serving their existing customer base better.
-Buyer personas are making it easier for organizations to create a content marketing plan to see who they need to cater to and how to tailor it to their customers’ needs and get an edge over competitors.
+Buyer personas make it easier for organizations to create a content marketing plan to see who they need to cater to and how to tailor it to their customers’ needs and get an edge over competitors.
 This includes content such as blog posts, infographics, ebooks, etc.

 External Resources Are Being Tapped into More

-Just two years ago, nearly 60 percent of CMOs said they were moving away from traditional marketing methods and developed new marketing capabilities primarily through in-house training.
+Nearly 60 percent of CMOs said they were moving away from traditional marketing methods and developed new marketing capabilities primarily through in-house training just two years ago.
 It’s now down to 53.8 percent.
 Today’s companies are developing marketing skills by:

 - Partnering with other marketing agencies (17.1 percent)

 Companies That Invest More Earn More